Hemifacial Spasm Treatment Newport Beach & Orange County, CA

 Minimally Invasive Keyhole Approach

 Robert Louis, MD performs this operation is performed through a quarter-sized bony opening using endoscopic techniques.
 This keyhole approach preserves the surrounding normal structures as best as possible.
 Depending on the nerve affected, various other therapies may be indicated.
-By incorporating cutting edge technology and instrumentation with proven surgical experience, we make surgery safer, less invasive and more effective.
+By incorporating cutting-edge technology and instrumentation with proven surgical experience, we make surgery safer, less invasive, and more effective.
 Learn more about cranial nerve disorders.

 Robert Louis, MD, a fellowship-trained Orange County Neurosurgeon, is the Director of the Skull Base and Pituitary Tumor Program at Hoag Memorial Hospital in Orange County, California.
-Dr. Louis has particular expertise in endoscopic and minimally invasive treatment of benign and malignant brain tumors, sellar and parasellar tumors and skull base tumors.
+Dr. Louis has particular expertise in the endoscopic and minimally invasive treatment of benign and malignant brain tumors, sellar and parasellar tumors, and skull base tumors.

 Dr. Robert Louis specializes in minimally invasive brain surgery for the treatment of chordoma.
 For appointments, please call (949) 383-4185 or Contact Us.